-The Department has recently approved a 20-year strategy, which will guide the upgrading of all hostels across the Province.
-The department acknowledges the challenge of poor maintenance and dilapidated building and therefore intends to improve the quality of life, human dignity and harmony of the people living in then hostels through rehabilitating and renovating the existing structures as resources become available.
+The Department has a recently approved a 20-year strategy for the upgrading and refurbishment of hostels into CRUs, which will guide the upgrading of all hostels across the Province.
+The department acknowledges the challenge of poor maintenance and dilapidated building and therefore intends to improve the quality of life, human dignity and harmony of the people living in then hostels through rehabilitating and refurbishing the existing structures as funding and other resources become available this will also include the construction of new CRU units to address overcrowding.

-For the 2020/2021 financial year major focus will be placed on the development of new CRU projects with projects developed in 4 municipalities, viz: Greater Kokstad Municipality, Ubuhlebezwe Municipality, Msunduzi Municipality and Newcastle Municipality, and the redevelopment of Hostels within eThekwini Metropolitan Municipality.
-The department plans to complete a total of 3,299 CRU units in the next five years and a total of 400 units in the 2020/2021 financial year.
+For the 2020/2021 financial year major focus will be placed on the development of new CRU projects.
+Currently there are four projects under implementation within 4 municipalities, viz: Greater Kokstad Municipality, Ubuhlebezwe Municipality, Msunduzi Municipality and Newcastle Municipality.
+The department in collaboration with various municipalities in the province will also be focusing on the redevelopment and refurbishment of old hostels into CRUs.
+The department plans to complete a total of 3,299 CRUs in the next five years and a total of 400 units in the 2020/2021 financial year.